Prag8855/aab/frontend/content/glossary/Nebenkosten.md

 - Trash collection
 - Cleaning and landscaping

+These services are sometimes excluded:

+- Electricity for your lights and appliances
+- Hot water from a flow heater (*Durchlauferhitzer*)

 You pay the *estimated* utility costs every month with the rent.
 Every year, your landlord calculates the real costs, and sends you a bill (the *[[Nebenkostenabrechnung]]*).
 If you paid too much *Nebenkosten*, you get money back.
 If you did not pay enough, you get an invoice.